luazhizhan/redis-kanban/README.md

 ### Local installation

-Complete the software installation for you require by following the instructions in the links above.
+Complete the software installation you require by following the instructions in the links above.

 Please find out how to start `Redis Stack` by looking at the instructions given in your chosen installation method.